Growth or value. Weighing the merits of these 2 competing investment styles is like choosing between Batman and Superman. You want both.

 Style is one factor, size is the other

-When selecting a stock fund or an individual stock, consider the two main categories: style and size.
-You just became a style master -- we value how you’ve grown (see what we did there?).
+When selecting a stock fund or an individual stock, consider the 2 main categories: style and size.
+You just became a style master—we value how you’ve grown (see what we did there?).
 Size is the other category, which can be measured by Market Capitalization.
 This term simply describes the size of the companies in which the fund invests, as measured by the total value of all its outstanding shares.
 Size does matter.

-Use Fidelity's StyleMap to help find the right fund
+Use Fidelity's StyleMaps to help find the right fund

 Fidelity's StyleMaps use a combination of recent and historical Morningstar® data to categorize this size/style dichotomy.
-On the horizontal axis the fund is categorized as value, blend, or growth.
-On the vertical axis funds are categorized as by market capitalization.
-"Small" is less than $2 billion in market cap, "Medium" is $2-$10 billion, and "Large" is greater than $10 billion.
+On the horizontal axis, the fund is categorized as value, blend, or growth.
+On the vertical axis, the fund is categorized by market capitalization.
+"Small" is less than $2 billion in market cap, "Medium" is $2 billion–$10 billion, and "Large" is greater than $10 billion.
 The map below, for instance, identifies a large-cap growth fund.

-If you can determine your own strategy by choosing one of the nine size/style categories, then you can choose from the number of funds in that category.
+If you can determine your own strategy by choosing one of the 9 size/style categories, then you can choose from the number of funds in that category.
 These funds can also provide diversification—a must for any prudent investor.
 Ultimately, what may be best for you is a mix of both growth and value funds.

 Next steps to consider

 Invest in mutual funds from hundreds of fund companies.

 Get fund picks from Fidelity or independent experts.

 Understand the differences and factors to consider.